nitrogenlabs/arkhamjs/packages/arkhamjs-example-ts-react/README.md

-# ArkhamJS React TypeScript Example
+# @nlabs/arkhamjs-example-ts-react

+An ArkhamJS React TypeScript example.
 A simple base application to start you off on your ReactJS project.
 Uses the following modules:

 - [react](https://www.npmjs.com/package/react) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 - [@nlabs/arkhamjs](https://www.npmjs.com/package/arkhamjs) - A clean, simple Flux framework.